Introduction and Background

 Please share on the Esri Community your project experiences related to these topics for speaker consideration at one of our next events

-We will be covering the topic of field data collection, real-time monitoring, and offline remote work at our next webinar on April 28, 2021.
-Register here.
+We covered the topic of field data collection, real-time monitoring, and offline remote work in our webinar on April 28, 2021.
+Watch the on-demand recording here.